 - United States

-2. The Top 5 countries with the lowest rates of autism are:
+2. The Top 5 countries with the lowest autism rates worldwide are:

 - The Netherlands

-3. Incident rates are far higher in the so-called developed world than in so-called 3rd countries
+3. Autism rates by country are far higher in the so-called developed world than in so-called 3rd countries

 4. Boys are 4 times more likely to have autism than girls